-In dealing with this matter you will first need an understanding of the distinctions related to documentation, state registration, and state titling.
-Documentation, which is administered by the U.S. Coast Guard, is esentially a type of federal registration and titling.
-This is evidenced by a singular certificate of documentation which must be maintained on the vessel when underway.
-State level registration differs in that title certificates are issued separately from periodic registration certificates as one would find with vehicles.
+First and foremost, you will need an understanding of the distinctions related to vessel documentation, state titling, and state registration.
+Documentation is essentially a type of federal registration which is administered by the U.S Coast Guard.
+It is evidenced by a singluar certificate of documentation.
+However, It serves the dual purpose of a renewable registration while at the same time providing evidence of title.
+State level registration and titling differ in that permanent title certificates are issued separately from periodic registration certificates similar to those for vehicles.

-There is a common perception that documented vessels are furthermore exempt from state level taxation.
-This may be true for certain commercial applications, but not typically for recreational boats.
-State sales, use, and property taxes will apply regardless of how the boat is titled.
-In fact, a number of states even require yearly registrations on documented vessels for the primary purpose of revenue tracking.
+There is a common perception that documented vessels are exempt from state level taxation.
+This may be true for certain commercial applications, but not those used exclusively for recreational purposes.
+State sales, use, and property taxes will apply regardless of how the boat is registered.
+In fact, a number of states require yearly registrations on documented vessels just for the primary purpose of revenue tracking.
 The registration fee itself will not apply of course in those states which do not register documented vessels.
-A summary of state titling and registration requirements can be found in the Registration page of our website

 The cost of acquiring documentation can be another factor in deciding whether this is the best choice.
-The actual fees levied by the Coast Guard are typically less than a couple of hundred dollars.
-However, the use of professional documentation services can double or triple that amount as the overall cost.
+The actual fees levied by the Coast Guard to obtain documentation are typically less than a couple of hundred dollars.
+However, the use of professional documentation services can double or triple that amount as an overall expenditure.
 This may seem excessive, but the application process could become a nightmare if not properly implemented.
 Submissions are routinely declined even for minor deficiencies such as typos and omissions.
 This may cause considerable delays in processing or even a forfeiture of the application fees.
-Fortunately, the periodic renewal or maintenance costs are minimal once the certificate has been issued.
+On the positive side, periodic renewal and documentation maintenance costs are minimal once the certificate has been issued.

-In the end, your choice may simply come down a matter of personal preference.
-Within the boating community, documentation is viewed as a more prestigious method of titling.
-A documented vessel joins the ranks of other luxury yachts and ships which are entitled to carry the U.S. flag.
+All said, your choice may simply come down a matter of personal preference.
+Within the boating community, documentation is viewed as a more prestigious method of registration.
+It joins the ranks of other luxury yachts and ships which are entitled to carry the U.S. flag.
 It is even exempt from having to display those unsightly state registration numbers associated with smaller boats and shore tenders.
-With regard to the marketplace, documentation is viewed as an enhancement for subsequent buyers and lenders.
+With regard to the marketplace, documentation is generally seen as an enhancement for subsequent buyers and lenders.

-Be sure to visit the Services page of our web site if you are anticipating a need for Coast Guard documentation or state level boat titling.
-Our economical self-service kits are ideal for those who are inclined to do-it-yourself.
+Be sure to visit the Documentation and Registration pages of our web site if you are anticipating the need for Coast Guard documentation or state level boat registration.
+They are loaded with additional information on these subjects.
+Our economical self-service kits are also ideal for those who are inclined to thier own documentation work.
 They are immediately available online and come with all of the necessary forms, instructions and contact information.
 Our full-service titling affiliate can also provide an online quotation for those who prefer the convenience of expert professional assistance.

 A Division of Maritime Partners, LLC